boucadair/simple-ipfix-fixes/draft-boucla-opsawg-ipfix-fixes.md

 * NEW:
    - Description: The count of distinct destination IP address values for Original Flows contributing to this Aggregated Flow, without regard to IP version.
 This Information Element is preferred to the version-specific counters, unless it is important to separate the counts by version.

+## externalAddressRealm

+* OLD:
+   - Description: This Information Element represents the external address realm where the packet is originated from or destined to.
+The detailed definition is in the internal address realm as specified above.

+* NEW:
+   - Description: This Information Element represents the external address realm where the packet is originated from or destined to.
+The detailed definition is similar to the one provided for the internalAddressRealm IE.

 # Security Considerations